 The process looks like this:

-1. Compile a detailed application packet.
+- Compile a detailed application packet.
 For E-1, this includes proof of your trade volume, invoices, contracts, bank statements, and anything else showing substantial trade.
 For E-2, this includes your business plan, proof of investment, financial projections, source of funds documentation, and evidence the business is real.
+Include tax returns, commercial lease agreements, and detailed financial statements.

-3. Wait for them to review your documents.
-This can take a while.
+- Wait for them to review your documents.
+This can take several weeks.
+Be patient.

 That last point is notable.
 Unlike TN or H-1B where Canadians typically do not have a visa stamp (you just have an I-94 record), E visa holders get an actual visa sticker in their passport.
 It feels very official.